-I wait until the defense comes on after another three and out offensive set.
+I wait until the defense comes on after the offense goes another three and out set.
 They look worn down.
 I wave to ‘Gator that we are ready, so he can start his antics on the sideline.
 The girls and I start singing as the band goes right into the chorus:

 “Ooook-lahoma, where the wind comes sweepin’ down the plain